Professor and Director of the Women' Philanthropy Institute

 Office: BS 4060

 Debra Mesch joined SPEA IUPUI in 1992.
 Prior to teaching at IUPUI, she taught at Simmons College and Northeastern University in Boston.
-Her research agenda focuses on gender issues in giving and volunteering, volunteer motivation, executive compensation in nonprofits and diversity.
+Her research agenda focuses on gender and philanthropy, nonprofit management, giving and volunteering and human resource management.

 - Ph.D., Organizational Behavior/Human Resource Management, Kelley School of Business at Indiana University - Bloomington